-Nothing wrong with it being your primary motivation.
+Nothing wrong with looking better being your primary motivation.
 No shame whatsoever in that.
 Hell, embrace it, that’s what pretty much everyone else is there for.

 But find other reasons to motivate you.

-They may not be quite as sexy, but anti-aging effects, avoiding osteoparosis, better movement/posture and positive brain effects are all very cool.
+They may not be quite as sexy, but anti-aging effects, avoiding osteoporosis, better movement/posture and positive brain effects are all very cool.
 And very backed by science, mind you.